10 Tips to help you ace your Australian job interview

 This might happen with or without warning!
 Either way, keep in mind that the person speaking to you cannot see your face.
 It’s all in your voice, so speak confidently and clearly.

 It’s also important to stay in the moment.
 Don’t get distracted and don’t let your mind wander.
 Really listen to what the person on the other side of the line has to say.

 Final tips for your Australian job interview

-Finally, be online or at your phone at least 15 minutes before your interview.
-The same goes for the in-person interview.
-It doesn’t matter what form the interview takes – being late is never an option!
+Finally, get yourself and your equipment ready at least 15 minutes before your interview is due to start.
+It doesn’t matter that this is a virtual interview – being late is never an option!